 Chemical, biological, radiological and nuclear defense and explosives (CBRNe) pose large-scale real world threats that present extremely dangerous conditions and risk of mass injury, contamination, or loss of life.
 CBRNe events are, usually, deliberate or aggressive acts with the specific intent of inciting terror or causing targeted physical or environmental harm.
 CBRNE incidents have the potential to escalate and disrupt society if not identified, prevented, and contained.

 According to an article written by Steve Pike for Argon Electronics Global pioneers of CBRNe / HazMat training solutions, “CBRNe missions involve unknown or unidentified substances, with a greater emphasis on the need to identify the substance through sampling and intelligence collection.”
 Sensory training aids for CBRNe can enhance an individuals’ ability to recognize an odor, malodor as well as assist in visually identifying a harmful toxic cloud if they know what to see, smell, or feel.

 Sensory Training Aids for CBRNe Prepare Field Teams

 Strange smell is an indicator of a CBRNE attack.
 Biological and environmental odors and malodors can be associated with clandestine graves, food spoilage, and chemicals in fire debris with evidence of arson.

-It is critical to engage personnel in live immersive training that recreates detailed nuances that affect human mind and body reactions.
-Introducing foul smells often associated with CBRNE training triggers the olfactory system to store and recognize that odor in the future.
-Once exposed to a simulated odor, technicians that perform in real life hazardous conditions will have a significant advantage in detecting potentially toxic or noxious odors using a “familiar” warning signal to avoid physical harm.
+It is integral to engage personnel in live immersive training that recreates detailed aroma’s with nuances that affect human mind and body reactions.
+Introducing foul smells often associated with ominous scenarios triggers the olfactory sensory system to recognize that odor in the future.
+Once exposed to a simulated odor, technicians that must perform in real life operations will have a significant advantage in detecting potentially toxic or noxious odors using a “familiar” warning signal to avoid physical harm.